 MOTORSTEPSCOMP=

 This is the number of steps between the location of the scanner reference switch and the position at which the scanner is looking straight up at the zenith position.
 Usually it is about 120.
 This parameter is best set by watching what the scanner does when the instrument power is turned on.
 When the power comes on, the scanner will first go to the reference switch location.
 Then, it should go straight up.
 If it doesn’t go straight up, modify the MOTORSTEPSCOMP and try again until it does go straight up.
+In the usual way that the rotation is implemented, this number should be increased if the motor stops ahead of the zenith position, and decreased if it stops behind.

 If two motors are used (Heidelberg type instrument) then also two values must follow this string.
 This is rare.